oneapi-src/unified-runtime/scripts/core/INTRO.rst

 Logging callback
 ^^^^^^^^^^^^^^^^^^^^^
-An API is available to configure the logging callback function :ref:`urSetLoggerCallback`.
-Additionally, the logging level can be set using :ref:`urSetLoggerCallbackLevel`.
+An API is available to configure the logging callback function :ref:`urAdapterSetLoggerCallback`.
+Additionally, the logging level can be set using :ref:`urAdapterSetLoggerCallbackLevel`.

 Adapter Discovery
 ---------------------